-Essentially mediation is a conference or a series of conferences or meetings generally with a facilitator called a mediator, or in the case of parenting disputes a Family Dispute Resolution Practitioner (who facilitates the negotiations between the parties) with a view to assisting them reach an agreement about all or as many of the issues in dispute.
+Essentially mediation is a conference or a series of conferences or meetings generally with a facilitator called a mediator.
+In the case of parenting disputes, a Family Dispute Resolution Practitioner (who facilitates the negotiations between the parties) will be involved who will assist in reaching an agreement about all or as many of the issues in dispute.

 Like all forms of alternate dispute resolution, mediation is cheaper and quicker than proceeding to Court.